-All Americans are entitled to equal treatment and recognition under the law.
-All Americans, regardless of race, religion, ethnicity, sexual orientation, gender identity,or gender expression.
+All Americans are entitled to be treated equally under the law, regardless of who they love.
 As Americans, we are all equal.
 Anything otherwise is simply wrong.

-I believe we should all be judged in our careers by the quality of our work, the value we bring to our workplace.
-I also believe no one should have to face discrimination in the workplace, in their ability to earn a living and provide for their family.
+I believe we should all be judged in our jobs and careers by the quality of our work and the value we bring to our workplace.
+No one should have to face discrimination in the workplace or in their ability to earn a living and provide for their family.

 Currently, lesbian, gay, bisexual, and transgender Americans are excluded from the basic protections that outlaw workplace discrimination.
-The Employment Non-Discrimination Act (ENDA) would add sexual orientation and gender identity to the current list of employment protections that include age, gender, religion, race, and disability.
-It is unconscionable to allow people to be legally discriminated against in the workplace, and I will fight to end this by supporting ENDA.
+That’s why I helped introduce the Employment Non-Discrimination Act (ENDA) to add sexual orientation and gender identity to the current list of employment protections that include age, gender, religion, race, and disability.
+It is unconscionable to allow people to be legally discriminated against in the workplace, and I proudly helped introduce the bill in Congress to end this discrimination.